 A penalty is payable for late filing of a tax return.
-Further, a floating penalty interest of 0.7 % per month (2018) on overdue corporate tax is charged on the outstanding balance.
+Further, a floating penalty interest and a day-to-day interest of 0.7 % per month (2020) on over-due corporate tax is charged on the outstanding balance.
 Such interest charges and fines are not deductible for tax purposes.